 Today there are only three ways to spell the name - PIDGEON, PIGEON or PIDGEN.
 But in the past the name was spelt in many ways, depending on the whims of a scribe.
 These are just a few examples:

 Pidgin, Pidgion, Pidgon, Pedgeon, Pigin, Pigion, Pigen, Pigine, Pigyn, Piggin, Piggen, pyggen, Pydgeon, Pegyn

-Some of these must be distinguished from the separate name Piggin (pronounced Pig-Inn).
+Some of these must be distinguished from the separate name Piggin (pronounced Pig-Inn) which is registered by another member of the Guild.
 Today that is easy because the spelling is different.
 But in the past, the only clue may be the geographic location of its use.

 The origin of the name has at least three possibilities:-

 There are three main areas outside London where Pidgeons were traditionally concentrated - Devon, Shropshire and Norfolk.
 They have been there for at least five centuries, but where did they come from?
 There are Pigeons in France today - do we share a common ancestor?

 Probably the most well known member of the clan was Walter Pidgeon, the Hollywood actor of 119 films between 1926 and 1978.
 He was born at St John, New Brunswick in Canada but his family roots (probably English) are lost in the mists of 18th century America.

 Less well known was one "Pygon of Yarmouth" who was excluded from the general pardon of prisoners by King Henry VIII in 1509, and was subsequently hanged for treason.